Divorce and Financial Concerns

 The length of the marriage

 The ability of each spouse to pay alimony

 Each spouse's assets, including property awarded as part of the divorce

 The couple's standard of living during the marriage

 Whether either spouse was at fault in the breakdown of the marriage

 General principles of equity

 Court-ordered spousal support can be modified if warranted by significant material changes in either party's situation.
 This may include remarriage of the alimony recipient, job loss or reduction in pay for either party, or prolonged illness or injury that prevents one party from earning a full-time salary or results in extensive medical costs.
 Often, parties who reach agreements on spousal support waive their right to have it modified.

 Whether you expect to receive spousal support or pay it, we will advocate for you and your best interests.
-Contact us to schedule a complimentary consultation with a Troy spousal support lawyer.
+Contact us to schedule a complimentary consultation with spousal support lawyer serving Bloomfield Hills.
 We can answer your questions and provide a straightforward assessment.
 We work with clients throughout Oakland County and beyond.